chriscdn/RHManagedObject/readme.md

 ## I'm stuck!

-Check out the included `SimplifiedCoreDataExample` for a working example.
+Check out the included SimplifiedCoreDataExample for a working example.
 You can also contact me if you have any questions or comments.

 ## Where is this being used?

-RHManagedObject is being used in
+RHManagedObject is being used in:

 - [TrackMyTour](http://trackmytour.com/) - Travel Sharing for iPhone and iPad
 - [Warmshowers.org](http://warmshowers.org/) - Hospitality for Touring Cyclists